FAQs about “Bicentennial-by-Button: 200 Years of Trailblazers, Rascals & Felons”

 What is the “Bicentennial-by-Button” project?

 “Bicentennial-by-Button: 200 Years of Trailblazers, Rascals & Felons” is a free online exhibit which aims to tell the story of Illinois through campaign buttons and essays (www.illinoisbicentennial.org).
-Launched on August 26 (Illinois Constitution Day), our Bicentennial runs until December 3 (Statehood Day).
+Launched on August 26 (Illinois Constitution Day), our Bicentennial ran until December 3 (Statehood Day).
+This site keeps it alive.

 What exactly can visitors see in the “exhibit”?

-Bicentennial-by-Button features images of 1,600+ campaign buttons accompanied by essays about our history by Illinois writer Claude Walker, who says, “Let’s Play Two (Hundred)!”
-Arranged into 31 virtual “galleries”, our colorful past is celebrated through the stories of trailblazing candidates and causes, pols who got busted, and curiosities such as Paul Powell’s cash-collection bag and a JB Pritzker campaign poster…from 1998!
+Bicentennial-by-Button features images of 1,700 campaign items accompanied by essays about our history by Illinois writer Claude Walker, who says, “Let’s Play Two (Hundred)!”
+Arranged into 32 virtual “galleries”, our colorful past is celebrated through the stories of trailblazing candidates and causes, pols who got busted, and curiosities such as Paul Powell’s cash-collection bag and a JB Pritzker campaign poster…from 1998!

 What sort of “galleries”?